tintin10q/csai_ml_final_summary/README.md

 ### Multiclass classification metrics

 How do you use these extra metrics for classification were you have multiple classes?
-You make a **confusion matrix** were you calculate the metrics for every class.
+You make a **confusion matrix** where you calculate the metrics for every class.

 They look like this: